-Carly Robinson is a Postdoctoral Research Associate at the Annenberg Institute at Brown University.
+Carly Robinson is a Senior Researcher at Stanford University and the Director of Research of the National Student Support Accelerator.
+Before joining Stanford, she was a Postdoctoral Research Associate at the Annenberg Institute at Brown University.
 Her research interests sit at the intersection of education, psychology, and policy.
-In particular, she draws on insights from social psychology and behavioral science to design and experimentally test interventions that improve social support for students.
-Some of her recent work focuses on strengthening teacher-student relationships and mobilizing effective family engagement.
+In particular, she draws on insights from social psychology and behavioral science to design and experimentally test interventions to improve relational, engagement, and learning outcomes for students.
+To date her work has focused on strengthening educator-student relationships, mobilizing effective family engagement, and deploying tutors effectively.
 As a complement to her applied research, her methodological work emphasizes open science practices, such as preregistering hypothesis-testing studies.

 Prior to conducting educational research, Carly worked as a New York City teacher.
 She holds a PhD in Education from Harvard University, a Master’s in Applied Positive Psychology from the University of Pennsylvania, and BA in Psychology from Williams College.